-i-80 holds a 100% interest in the Granite Creek Mine Project located at the Intersection of the Getchell and Battle Mountain Trends proximal to Nevada Gold Mines’ Twin Creeks and Turquoise Ridge mining operations.
+The Granite Creek Project is located at the intersection of the Getchell and Battle Mountain Trends proximal to Nevada Gold Mines’ Twin Creeks and Turquoise Ridge mining operations.
 The project hosts both high grade open pit and underground mineral resources that remain open for expansion.
-The Pinson underground mine on the Granite Creek Mine Project is permitted and on care & maintenance with underground infrastructure in place to assist in expediting the development process.
+The underground mine at Granite Creek is permitted and is in development the goal of ramping up mining into 2024.

-In 2021, i-80 will execute an extensive exploration and delineation drilling program targeting both the open pit and underground mineralization.
-The Company expects to complete a Preliminary Economic Assessment in 2021 followed by the commissioning of a Preliminary Feasibility Study immediately after.
+i-80 is executing an extensive exploration and delineation drilling program targeting both the open pit and underground mineralization.
+The Company expects to complete a Feasibility Study in 2024.

 100% i-80 Gold Corp

 563 kt @ 10.45 g/t Au for 189 kozs (UG)

 20,467 kt @ 1.94 g/t Au for 1,275 kozs (OP)

 1,521 kt @ 11.88 g/t Au for 581 kozs (UG)

 1,260 kt @ 1.60 g/t Au for 65 kozs (OP)

 2023 work plan